SeungHuLee/MemoryPack/README.md

 # This is my forked version of MemoryPack.
 This fork is just for fun.
 So It is very, very experimental.
 Will do following:
-- Bump to NET 8
+- Bump to NET 8 and apply possible improvements (IUtf8SpanFormattable, Unsafe.BitCast, etc)
 - Use it with my fork of MagicOnion

-# .NET 8 Benchmarks
+# .NET 8 Benchmarks (8.0.100-preview.7.23376.3)
 BenchmarkDotNet v0.13.7, Windows 11 (10.0.22621.2134/22H2/2022Update/SunValley2)
 13th Gen Intel Core i9-13900K, 1 CPU, 32 logical and 24 physical cores
 .NET SDK 8.0.100-preview.7.23376.3